Cessna O-1A Bird Dog at Estrella Warbirds Museum in Paso Robles CA

 History

 This aircraft was last on display at the Camp San Luis, California Air National Guard.
-Transferred to Estrella Warbirds Museum, December.
-2024.
-Pending restoration.
+Transferred to Estrella Warbirds Museum, at the end of 2024.

 Estrella Warbirds Museum logo